Alice in the Country of Hearts

 Alice in the Country of Hearts (ハートの国のアリス～Wonderful Wonder World～, Hāto no Kuni no Arisu ~Wandafuru Wandā Wārudo~) is a Japanese female-oriented visual novel developed by Quin Rose.
 The game is a re-imagining of Lewis Carroll's classic 1865 novel Alice's Adventures in Wonderland.
 There are multiple sequel games, as well as multiple manga series, licensed in North America originally by Tokyopop and later by Yen Press and Seven Seas Entertainment.
 An original video animation adaptation was announced for release in November 2008, but was later delayed.
-An anime film adaptation produced by Asahi Production was released in Japanese theaters in July 2011.
+Instead, an anime film adaptation produced by Asahi Production was released in Japanese theaters in July 2011.

 In June 2019, Idea Factory's Otomate revived QuinRose as QuinRose reborn and announced a new project for Nintendo Switch, titled Alice in the Country of Spades (スペードの国のアリス, Supēdo no kuni no Arisu), divided into two games titled Alice in the Country of Spades ～Wonderful White World～ and Alice in the Country of Spades ～Wonderful Black World～.